mnov88/gdpred/content/Articles/Article 12.md

 ---
 title: "Article 12"
  subtitle: "Transparent information, communication and modalities for the exercise of the rights of the data subject"
 tags:
   - article
+type: "article"
 ---
 ## Transparent information, communication and modalities for the exercise of the rights of the data subject